How to Apply for Financial Aid

 Once PSC receives your FAFSA from the Department of Education, a letter will be mailed to you indicating the documents needed to complete your financial aid file.
+Students may also view required documents on their WebAdvisor.
 All students are required to complete the Rights and Responsibilities form.

 - Determination Letter

 Once all required documents are completed and submitted to the Financial Aid Office, an award or ineligible letter will be issued in two to three weeks.
-Students eligible for an award are notified via e-mail.
-The award letter can be viewed in student's WebAdvisor account.
-First time PSC students also will have an award letter mailed to their home.
+The award letter can be viewed in student's WebAdvisor account and will also be mailed via USPS.